jekyll/jekyll/site/_docs/plugins.md

 hook like this:

 {% highlight ruby %}
-Jekyll::Hooks.register Jekyll::Post, :post_render do |post|
+Jekyll::Hooks.register :post, :post_render do |post|
   # code to call after Jekyll renders a post
 end
 {% endhighlight %}

-Jekyll provides hooks for <code>Jekyll::Site</code>, <code>Jekyll::Page</code>
+Jekyll provides hooks for <code>:site</code>, <code>:page</code>,
-and <code>Jekyll::Post</code>.
-In all cases, Jekyll calls your hooks with the container object as the first callback parameter.
-But in the case of
+<code>:post</code>, and <code>:document</code>.
+In all cases, Jekyll calls your
-<code>:pre_render</code>, your hook will also receive a payload hash as a
-second parameter which allows you full control over the variables that are available while rendering.
+hooks with the container object as the first callback parameter.
+But in the case of <code>:pre_render</code>, your hook will also receive a payload hash as a second parameter which allows you full control over the variables that are available while rendering.

 The complete list of available hooks is below: